pagespeed-pro/critical-css-widget/README.md

 # Critical CSS Widget [DEPRECATED]

-This widget is deprecated.
-For improved Critical CSS extraction, see **[Style.Tools](https://style.tools/)**.
+**This widget is deprecated and may not work in newer browsers.
+For improved Critical CSS extraction, see [Style.Tools](https://style.tools/).**

-Visit https://style.tools/ to install the new widget or copy the folowing widget code in the browser bookmarks link field.
+Visit https://style.tools/ to install the new widget or copy the folowing widget code in the browser bookmarks link field or console.

 ```javascript
 !function(r,a,k,l,f,g,b,m){function n(c,b,d){a.open();b&&(r.onmessage=b);d&&a.addEventListener("securitypolicyviolation",d);a.write(c);a.close()}f="https://style.tools/";g="Style.Tools";var c=a.createElement("script");c.src=f+"x.js";c.onerror=function(){function p(d){if(c=d?d.violatedDirective:0){if("script-src"==c||m)return;m=1;b&&l(b)}if(!q){var h=f+"#"+a.location;a.getElementById("e").innerHTML='<h2 style="color:red;">'+g+(c?' blocked by CSP <font color="blue">'+c+"</font>":" failed to load")+